Chlamydia: start your consultation

 Both sexes can also include pain during intercourse.

 While chlamydia can be treated easily by using the right antibiotics, it can stay unrecognised for lengthy periods of time; this can sometimes be years and can lead to complications such as pelvic inflammatory disease in women, which can lead to fertility issues.
 This is also a possibility for men as chlamydia can negatively affect sperm production, and also lead to Epididymitis (swelling and pain in the testicles).

 If you have taken a test and it has come back with a positive result confirming you have the chlamydia, there isn't anything to worry about as there are things that can help straight away.
 The most important thing when treating a bacterial sexually transmitted infection is to start a course of medication as soon as possible.
 That way, you can clear the infection quickly, which means you stand less chance of experiencing symptoms and developing complications, as well as passing it on.
 You can take a look below and see what kind of treatment is most suitable for you.

 It is highly advised that all your sexual partners from the past six months also seek treatment, to prevent further spread of the STI to other people.
-If you don't want to contact them yourself, this can be done anonymously through your GUM clinic.
+If you don't want to contact them yourself, this can be done anonymously through your sexual health clinic.